Challenge yourself on the world’s tallest freestanding mountain. summit Kilimanjaro at 5,895m and stand on the Roof of Africa!

 Drive to Machame Gate and begin your trek through lush rainforest.
 It’s a 5–7 hour hike to Machame Camp.
 Keep an eye out for monkeys and exotic birds along the trail.

-Destination Shira Camp
+Destination Shira Cave Camp

 The forest gives way to moorland.
 Hike past ridges and scenic valleys to the Shira Plateau.
 Enjoy spectacular views of Kibo Peak.

-Destination Barranco Camp via lava tower
+Destination Baranco Camp via lava tower

-Barranco Camp to the Karanga Valley
+Baranco Camp to the Karanga Valley

 Karanga to Barafu Camp